Joy Is Not Made To Be A Crumb

 I like those kinds of characters.
 If you do, too, you’ll enjoy this read.
 You can read more about this book in my September Happiness Hacks post.

 “It is not biology that determines fatherhood.
-It is love.” ― Kristin Hannah,
+It is love.” ― Kristin Hannah, The Nightingale

 Speaking of historical fiction: wow- what an intriguing plot line to this book!
 Hannah’s writing was immensely readable and intriguing.
 I loved the narration twist and applaud Hannah for pulling the reader through which an expansive view of WW2.
 I loved the relationships – especially between Isabelle, an amazingly strong young woman battling for justice during WW2 to present and her father, a complex character attempting to protect his daughters to prove his love.
 I wrote about this book in my November Happiness Hacks, as well as a few other titles I haven’t mentioned here.